 Which measurement and verification tools do you offer?

-How many users and levels can I have on the platform?
+- How many users and levels can I have in the platform?

 You will probably find information about this question during pricing with the energy software vendor.